project-skuba/open/docs/DATASETS.md

 ### Q: What if I find conflicting information?

 A: Please report it as an issue.
 Include links to official sources so we can verify the correct information.

+### Q: What are common validation errors?

+A: Here are the most common validation errors and how to fix them:

+1. **Duplicate agency name/abbreviation**: Two agencies have the same name or abbreviation
+   - Fix: Check if one is a typo or if they're actually the same agency
+2. **Duplicate certification name within agency**: An agency has two certifications with the same name
+   - Fix: Often these are different levels (e.g., "Rescue Diver" vs "Master Rescue Diver") - make the names distinct
+3. **Duplicate certification abbreviation within agency**: An agency has two certifications with the same abbreviation

+   - Fix: Each certification needs a unique abbreviation within its agency (e.g., "RD" vs "MRD")

+4. **Missing agency logo**: An agency exists in the dataset but has no logo file

+   - Fix: Add a PNG or SVG logo to `assets/agency-logos/` with the agency ID as filename

+5. **Invalid ID format**: IDs must follow the pattern `agency-xxx` or `cert-xxx`
+   - Fix: Use only lowercase letters, numbers, and hyphens after the prefix

 ## Need More Help?